-In the second phase, a narrative review of the literature was conducted to explore the connection between the delivery of ES from healthy soils and the policy instruments designed to promote these practices.
-While systematic literature reviews hold a narraw scope and are used for investigating problems that have already been explored in the literature, narrative reviews are most frequently applied to explore a topic that has a rather broad coverage and that is evolving over time (Byrne, 2016).
-Even if systematic review apply a more rigorous methodology, the flexibility of narrative reviews was beetter suitable for addressing the large range of keywords of incentives to be linked to soil ES as well as the everchanging understanding of soil health.
-Peer reviewed papers were searched on the Scopus database, combining the keywords "soil-health" AND "ecosystem-services" AND policy instruments basing on the FAO indications over incentives for ES (Garrett and Neves, 2016); the complete overview of keywords' search is to be found earlier in Table 1.
-Searching criteria included search words in title, abstract and keywords, filtering was limited to papers and reviews published until 2023, accessibility and language were first criteria for exclusion.
+In a second phase, a narrative review of literature was conducted, to explore the connection between delivery of ES from healthy soils, and policy instruments to foster these practices.
+While systematic literature reviews hold a narrow scope and are used for investigating problems that have already been explored in literature, narrative reviews are most frequently applied to explore a topic that has a rather broad coverage and that is evolving through time (Byrne, 2016).
+Even if systematic review apply a more rigorous methodology, the flexibility of narrative reviews was beetter suitable for addressing the large range of keywords of incentives to be linked to soil ES, as well as the everchanging understanding of the concept of soil health.
+Peer reviewed papers were searched on the Scopus database, combining the keywords "soil-health" AND "ecosystemservices" AND policy instruments basing on the FAO indications over incentives for ES (Garrett and Neves, 2016); the complete overview of keywords' search is to be found earlier in Table 1.
+Searching criteria included search words in title, abstract and keywords, filtering was limited to papers and reviews published until 2023, accessibility and language were first criteria for exclusion .
 Secondly, relevance of the content was based on a first reading of methodologies and results, assessing whether ES had only been used as keyword in the abstract or also further addressed.
-Consequently, each type of soil ES was counted the first time it was mentioned in the texts, and examples of these services were identified and categorized.
-These examples were then divided into four categories-provisioning, regulating, cultural, and supporting ecosystem services-based on the classification provided by the Millennium Ecosystem Assessment (MEA, 2005).
+Consequently, soil ES where counted as 1 every first mention and example were listed and divided into provisioning, regulating, cultural and supporting ES, following the MEA (2005) classification.